Guardian Robot Project

 News

-- September 27, 2023New!
-An article by Dr. Kawanishi et al. has been published in International Conference on Computer Vision (ICCV2023)
+- February 17, 2025New!
+An article by Dr. Shimokawa et al. has been published in Sensors

-- August 29, 2023 An article by Dr. Diel et al. has been published in Frontiers in Psychology
+- January 24, 2025New!
+An article by Dr. Diel et al. has been published in Scientific Reports

 Videos